 The Effects of Stress on the Traps

-When you get stressed, you hold your breath, lift up your scapulae (shoulder blades) and the upper shoulders and neck.
-This chronic tension from contracting the upper trapezius can lead to imbalance and a habitually poor posture (See Understanding Your Body ~ What Your Posture and Movements Say About You).
-Poor posture in turn, rounds and slumps the shoulders and closes the chest, making shallow breathing a problem.
+When you get stressed, you instinctually hold your breath.
+Without being conscious of it, often you also automatically scrunch up your shoulders, neck and upper back.
+This involves the contraction of the trapezius muscles of the top of your shoulders.
+When you do this often enough, the tension in the shoulders becomes chronic and usually leads to imbalance and poor posture.
+When poor posture becomes a habit, the shoulders slump and round forward.
+This then closes the chest, constricting the chest and making shallow breathing a problem.
 The shallower you breathe the less life energy you create.
 Breath is life.
 This leads to even more stress on your body.

 By simply focusing on your shoulders as you breathe in deeply, you will find that your shoulder blades relax downward as you cease to tense up the trapezius muscles.
 You also bring your chest out and up to fully benefit by taking in as much breath as you can.
 This deep breathing action should automatically improve your posture as your chest expands and your upper trapezius muscles relax!

 The different sections of the trapezius muscles have different functions.
 In a nutshell, the upper fibers raise the scapulae, extend the neck, rotate and laterally flex the neck.
 The middle fibers elevate, adduct and upwardly rotate the shoulder blades.
 The lower fibers also add the movement of depressing or pulling down the shoulder blade.
 Too see the actual movements involving the trapezius muscles, I highly recommend you visit ExRx.net for their visuals of how this muscle functions.

 Meditate on the Meaning of the Trapezius and Neck Muscles in Your Life